softwarefactory-project/sf-docs/docs/operator/nodepool_operator.rst

 instead of full-fledged OpenStack instances.

 The driver will start containerized *sshd* processes using a TCP port in a range from 22022 to 65535.
-Make sure the OCI provider host accepts incoming traffic on these ports from the zuul-executor.
+Make sure the RunC provider host accepts incoming traffic on these ports from the zuul-executor.